 What Texas law says about private property towing

-"Abandoned vehicle" has a narrower legal meaning in Texas and mostly applies to public roadways under §683.012.
+"Abandoned vehicle" has a narrower legal meaning in Texas — that's the separate abandoned-vehicle process under Transportation Code Chapter 683, which mostly applies to public roadways.
 On private property, you don't need the vehicle to qualify as legally "abandoned" — you just need it to be unauthorized and your signage + process to be correct.

 Step 1 — Signage check